gregmalcolm/wacky-wandas-wicked-weapons-frontend/README.md

 #### Branch: solution

-The code with all corrections in place
+The code with all corrections in place.
+I’m no longer maintaining it, so it may be a little out of date.

 Setup
 -----